gmihaiescu/docker/README.md

 Currently, most of these containers (including all of the SeqWare ones) are available and served as [automated builds](https://registry.hub.docker.com/repos/seqware/) on Docker Hub.
 We are also working on [quay.io](https://quay.io/repository/?namespace=seqware).

+## Java

+You will need Java 7 to extract the workflow .zip bundles.
+Please install that version for your system.

 ## Tabix

 This container is used for serving up reference data for the [Sanger workflow](https://github.com/ICGC-TCGA-PanCancer/SeqWare-CGP-SomaticCore) for pancancer.